Edit Image In Post Or Page

 Aviary is an image editing tool which has been integrated with Typepad to give you nearly 20 more ways to configure an image included in your blog posts.
 Click on any of the icons to adjust the settings.

-To utilize the Aviary options, your images will need to be 1024px or smaller.
-You will be prompted to resize the image before you can apply the edits.
-The Standard Options, including captions, are available for any images regardless of size.
+To utilize the Aviary options, your images will need to be a certain size depending on your Typepad plan.
+You may be prompted to resize the image before you can apply the edits or upgrade to a higher plan to take advantage of the special effects.
+For Premium, the images can be up to 2000 pixels.
+For Unlimited, 1200 pixels.
+For Plus, 800 pixels.
+The Standard Options, including adding captions, are available for any images regardless of size.

 Rotate the image 90° or 180°.